Philosyang/Philosyang.github.io/content/blog/Union Find (Disjoint Set Union).md

 Rank does not necessarily equal to height.
 Rank is only an approximation:

 <details><summary>Our current setup does not support an accurate height tracker, why?</summary>
-    <details><summary>Because we don't do any updates to height during path compression, which we should, we could, but we needn't for DSU, why?</summary>
+    <details><summary>Because we didn't do any updates to height during path compression, which we should, we could, but we needn't for DSU, why?</summary>
         As long as we keep track of a "height" that is accurate in a relative way (i.e., given rank >= height, rank A >= rank B can be reliably translated into height A >= height B), this is all we need.
     </details>
 </details>